 The Board of Directors has adopted a policy governing director nominations which is available on the corporate governance section of our website at http://investors.athenahealth.com/.
-The process for identifying and evaluating nominees for the Board of Directors, including nominees recommended by security holders, is as follows: the nominating and corporate governance committee will: (1) solicit recommendations; (2) review and evaluate the qualifications of any proposed director candidate and conduct inquiries it deems appropriate; (3) evaluate all proposed director candidates in the same manner; (4) consider any proposed director candidate who is deemed qualified in light of the minimum qualifications; and (5) consider, in addition to the minimum qualifications, all facts and circumstances that it deems appropriate or advisable, including, among other things, the skills of the proposed director candidate, his or her depth and breadth of professional experience or other background characteristics, his or her independence, and the needs of our Board of Directors.
+The process for identifying and evaluating nominees for the Board of Directors, including nominees recommended by security holders, is as follows: the nominating and corporate governance committee will: (1) solicit recommendations; (2) review and evaluate the qualifications of any proposed director candidate and conduct inquiries it deems appropriate; (3) evaluate all proposed director candidates in the same manner; (4) consider any proposed director candidate who is deemed qualified in light of the minimum qualifications; and (5) consider, in addition to the minimum qualifications, all facts and circumstances that it deems appropriate or advisable, including, among other things, the skills of the proposed director candidate, his or her depth and breadth of professional experience or other background characteristics, his or her independence, and the needs of the Board of Directors.

-In 2010, we used a third-party search firm to assist in identifying, screening, retaining, and successfully on-boarding new members to our Board of Directors.
-Our nominating and corporate governance committee provided the third-party search firm with certain capabilities and competencies that the Board of Directors sought in potential nominees.
-The search firm met with directors and senior management to refine a comprehensive search strategy and help guide the recruitment of nominees.
-Based on this information, the search firm prepared a list of candidates and the nominating and corporate governance reviewed and evaluated the list, meeting with candidates, as needed, and subsequently making recommendations to the Board of Directors.
+In January 2012, we engaged a third-party search firm to assist in identifying, screening, retaining, and successfully on-boarding a new member to the Board of Directors.
+Our nominating and corporate governance committee provided the third-party search firm with certain capabilities and competencies that the Board of Directors seeks in potential nominees.
+Based on this information, the search firm will compile a list of candidates and the nominating and corporate governance will review and evaluate the list, meeting with candidates, as needed, and subsequently make recommendations to the Board of Directors.